 We are the men and women of the U.S. Military

-We enlisted or were commissioned in the military to protect the United States.
-If necessary, we agreed to sacrifice our bodies or lay down our lives for the country we love.
-However, we did not agree to be needlessly poisoned by the government we swore to protect, nor did we consent to the poisoning of our spouses and children.
+We enlisted or were commissioned in the military to protect the United States, pledging to defend our nation and, if necessary, to sacrifice our lives for the country we love.
+However, we did not consent to being exposed to toxins due to government negligence, nor did we agree to our spouses and children being exposed to hazardous substances.

-In most cases, the Department of Defense (DoD) knew about the contamination and its health risks before we were stationed at these bases.
-Yet, the DoD failed to protect or warn us about the dangers.
-Our families—including pregnant and nursing mothers and young children—were forced to work, live, and attend school on one or more of the 130+ DoD Superfund sites, some of the most contaminated parcels of land in the world.
-Given our repeated and prolonged exposure to high levels of toxins, it is unreasonable to assume we were unaffected.
-Unfortunately, with average assignments lasting 4 to 6 years, many of us lived at one contaminated base after another, allowing toxins to accumulate in our systems, often with devastating and sometimes fatal consequences, especially for our children.
+In many cases, the Department of Defense (DoD) was aware of contamination and its health risks at military bases for decades before we were stationed there.
+Yet, the DoD failed to adequately protect or warn us about these dangers.
+Our families, including pregnant and nursing mothers, as well as young children, lived, worked, and attended school on one or more of the 130+ active and former DoD Superfund sites, which are among the most contaminated lands in the nation.
+With repeated and prolonged exposure to high levels of toxins over typical assignments of two to four years, many of us were stationed at multiple contaminated bases, resulting in hazardous substances accumulating in our systems.
+This exposure has led to serious health consequences, particularly for our children, who are especially vulnerable.

-We urgently need the Agency for Toxic Substances and Disease Registry (ATSDR) to conduct a new Public Health Assessment (PHA) for every DoD Superfund site, including George Air Force Base.
-These assessments are essential to secure medical care and compensation for our service-connected injuries and to provide closure for those who have lost loved ones.
+We urgently need the Agency for Toxic Substances and Disease Registry (ATSDR) to conduct new Public Health Assessments (PHAs) for every DoD Superfund site, including George Air Force Base.
+These assessments are crucial for obtaining medical care and compensation for our service-connected injuries and for providing closure to those who have lost loved ones due to these exposures.

 I am not a doctor, Veterans Service Officer (VSO), or attorney; therefore, I cannot provide medical or legal advice.